 - Work with scientists, engineers, and technical staff to support to LLNL projects

-- Participate in a real-world space science data problem
+- Participate in a real-world drug discovery data problem

 - Gather and analyze data in support of scientific research